ShivaRapolu01/Price-Comparison-Page/README.md

 ## Price-Comparison-Page
-This project was mainly to test my html and css skills
+This project was mainly to put my html and css skills to test and enhance them

 The intention was to build price-comparison page which renders like this
 ![image](https://user-images.githubusercontent.com/79957651/144798477-3e60fe01-d4bf-46ee-a694-249f7ca66b46.png)